ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

   which could be added.
 They also list all extensions *in* GHC20(xx-1), which might be omitted in GHC202(xx-1) (likely a rare thing).

+* In order to gather data on the criterium “widespread usage”, the secretary creates a tally of which extensions are used how often on Hackage.

+* In order to gather data on the criterium “community support”, the secretary runs a public poll on a suitable platform for one week where anyone can vote in favor or against the inclusion of a given extension, or points the committee to a suitable existing survey result.

+**Alternative 1:**

-  The secretary also creates a PR with a proposal saying (roughly)
+* At the start of the process, the secretary creates a PR with a proposal saying (roughly)

     GHC20xx contains the following extensions in addition to those in GHC20(xx-1):